itpplasma/KAMEL/README.md

 This invokes the sub-level shell scripts of the individual codes, which can also be called individually (see below).
 Note that in the compilation process the folder 'external' is created which contains libraries required for the compilation.
 The libraries are downloaded during the execution of the script.
 For more details, see the respective scripts.

+Generally, for Apple Silicon the clang/gfortran compiler combination is tested.

 ## Codes

 ### KiLCA